-All vacancies must be filled in accordance with the Department's selection procedures set out in this guide and comply with the relevant Ministerial Orders.
+All vacancies must be filled in accordance with the Department's selection procedures set out in this Guide and comply with the relevant Ministerial Orders.
 Selection to advertised positions is determined solely on the basis of merit assessed in relation to the selection criteria of the position to be filled.

-Employees with priority/redeployment status must be interviewed for any position for which they are an applicant and considered on merit against all applicants.
+Employees with priority or redeployment status must be interviewed for any position for which they are an applicant and considered on merit against all applicants.

-The following principles should be applied in the selection process.
+The following principles should be applied in the selection process:

-- Selection criteria are relevant to the work to be performed, free from bias, documented and made available to all applicants and consistent with any core elements for the relevant classification set out in Part 9 of Ministerial Order 1038. - The applicant's skills, knowledge and abilities, relevant to the work to be performed, are fairly assessed. - Selection methods are relevant to the work to be performed. - Decisions and processes provide procedural fairness. - Decisions are documented and capable of review. - Appropriate confidentiality is maintained. - All applicants receive fair and equitable treatment without regard to age, breastfeeding, carer status, disability, employment activity, gender identity, industrial activity, lawful sexual activity, marital status, parental status, physical features, political belief or activity, pregnancy, race (including colour, nationality, ethnicity and ethnic origin), religious belief or activity, sex, sexual orientation, an expunged homosexual conviction or personal association (whether as a relative or otherwise) with a person who is identified by reference to any of the above attributes.
+- selection criteria are relevant to the work to be performed, free from bias, documented and made available to all applicants and consistent with any core elements for the relevant classification set out in Part 9 of Ministerial Order 1038 - the applicant's skills, knowledge and abilities, relevant to the work to be performed, are fairly assessed - · selection methods are relevant to the work to be performed - decisions and processes provide procedural fairness - decisions are documented and capable of review - · appropriate confidentiality is maintained - all applicants receive fair and equitable treatment without regard to age, breastfeeding, carer status, disability, employment activity, gender identity, industrial activity, lawful sexual activity, marital status, parental status, physical features, political belief or activity, pregnancy, race (including colour, nationality, ethnicity and ethnic origin), religious belief or activity, sex, sexual orientation, an expunged homosexual conviction or personal association (whether as a relative or otherwise) with a person who is identified by reference to any of the above attributes - 13 This document was downloaded as a PDF from the Department's Policy and Advisory Library (PAL) www2.education.vic.gov.au/pal.
+To ensure you are accessing the most up-to-date information, please refer to the digital version of this information on the PAL website.